Lock-exchange problem for Boussinesq fluids revisited: exact shallow-water solution: Summary and conclusion

-Partial lock exchange with the upstream interface height located above the channel mid-height was found to generate downstream gravity current featuring an elevated head block.
-This type of solution, which resembles that produced by the numerical solution based on the weakly dispersive approximation \citep{Esler2011}, is possible only for upstream interface heights above a certain minimal height which depends on $\alpha.$ The head block is connected to the interface depression behind it by a backstep-type jump whose speed of propagation increases with lowering the upstream interface height until at a certain critical height depending on $\alpha$ it reaches $1/2$, which is the speed of propagation of the leading gravity current.
-At this critical point, the head block collapses and the upstream solution connects directly to the quiescent downstream state.
-In principle, the upstream state can connect directly to the quiescent downstream state without the head block also at larger upstream interface heights which thus admit multiple solutions.
-The actual solution, which is expected to be determined by the initial state, is likely to be sensitive to small disturbances.
-This is implied by the short initial length of the head block which thus may strongly be affected by small disturbances.
-Moreover, the head block, which is initially very thin, may not adequately be described by the shallow-water approximation.
-This may explain why the gravity current heads observed in the lock-exchange experiments and numerical simulations are not that high as those predicted by the shallow-water solution.
+The solution with the head block, however, is possible only for the upstream interface heights above a certain minimal height which depends on $\alpha.$ The head block is connected to the interface depression behind it by a back-step-type jump whose speed of propagation increases with lowering the upstream interface height until, at a certain critical height depending on $\alpha,$ it reaches the leading front speed $1/2$.
+At this critical point, the head block vanishes and the upstream solution connects directly to the quiescent downstream state.

+Since the upstream state can connect directly to the quiescent downstream state without the head block also at larger upstream interface heights, multiple solutions are in principle possible.
+If the ensuing gravity current exceeds a certain critical height depending on $\alpha$ at which its speed of propagation attains maximum, physical considerations imply that such a gravity current is unstable. \citep{Priede2020} This instability can result in the increase in the height of gravity current up to the channel mid-height so giving rise to the elevated head which is observed also in the 2D DNS results. \citep{Khodkar2017}